Promo code SPRING2022 will be automatically applied at checkout!

 Research suggests that 1.6 grams of protein per kilogram of body weight can be a good starting place for adults who are physically active or want to build muscle and strength.

-Our dietitian Heather Davis, MS, RDN, LDN adds:
+Dietitian Heather Davis, MS, RDN, LDN, adds:

 “I always encourage people to make sure they're meeting their protein needs, getting enough essential fatty acids, and consuming adequate micronutrients from whole foods first.
-Whole foods are key!” – Heather Davis, MS, RDN, LDN
+Whole foods are key!”

-Complete protein sources such as pasture-raised poultry and eggs, wild caught seafood, tofu, tempeh, and minimally processed red meats are great options to start with.
+Complete protein sources such as pasture-raised poultry and eggs, wild-caught seafood, tofu, tempeh, and minimally processed red meats are great options to start with.

-4) Consider Consulting a Dietitian
+4) Consider consulting a dietitian

 Working with a registered dietitian or nutritionist can be very helpful if you want to take the guesswork out of losing weight.